 Participant Feedback

-We also solicited open-ended feedback about participants’ experiences with each personal sensing method.
-Each month participants were prompted: Tell us your general thoughts, whether positive or negative, about your experience completing [Personal sensing method name].
-These qualitative data provide another method through which to assess participants’ perceptions of the acceptability of these methods.
+We also solicited open-ended feedback about the participants’ experiences with each personal sensing method.
+Each month, participants were prompted as follows: Tell us your general thoughts, whether positive or negative, about your experience completing [Personal sensing method name].
+These qualitative data provided another method through which to assess participants’ perceptions of the acceptability of these methods.

 Data Analytic Strategy

-We conducted all analyses in R version 4.1.1 [71] using RStudio [72] and the tidyverse ecosystem of packages [73].
+We conducted all analyses in R version 4.1.1 (R Core Team) [71] using RStudio [72] and the tidyverse ecosystem of packages [73].

 Behavioral Measures of Acceptability

-We provide descriptive data on participants’ choices about their participation in the study at various stages in the study procedure (e.g., consent, enrollment, data collection).
-We provide both coarse and more granular tabulation of their reasons for discontinuation when available.
-We report the percentages of participants who opted-in to provide us with the raw data streams we collected via personal sensing.
-We also report adherence measures for 2 of the active personal sensing methods (EMA and audio check-in).
-Formal measures of adherence could not be calculated for geolocation, cellular communication logs, text message content, and sleep quality because it was not possible to distinguish between low volumes of data due to adherence (e.g., deleting phone calls or messages, turning off location services on the phone, failing to start sleep monitoring at bedtime) and valid reasons (no calls made during the day, no movement, erratic sleep patterns).
+We provide descriptive data on participants’ choices about their participation in the study at various stages of the study procedure (eg, consent, enrollment, and data collection).
+We provide both coarse and more granular tabulations of their reasons for discontinuation when available.
+We report the percentages of participants who opted in to provide us with the raw data streams we collected via personal sensing.
+We also report adherence measures for 2 active personal sensing methods (EMA and audio check-in).
+Formal measures of adherence could not be calculated for geolocation, cellular communication logs, SMS text message content, and sleep quality because it was not possible to distinguish between low volumes of data owing to adherence (eg, deleting phone calls or messages, turning off location services on the phone, and failing to start sleep monitoring at bedtime) and other valid reasons (no calls made during the day, no movement, and erratic sleep patterns).

 Self-Reported Measures of Acceptability

-Participants responded to the 3 self-report items related to acceptability (interference, dislike, and willingness to use for 1 year) on a 5-point bipolar scale (strongly disagree, disagree, undecided, agree, strongly agree).
-We retained these ordinal labels for visual display of these data in figures but ordered the labels such that higher scores represent greater acceptability (i.e., strongly agree for willingness to use for 1 year and strongly disagree for interference and dislike).
-For analyses, we re-coded these items to a numeric scale ranging from -2 to 2 with 0 representing the neutral (undecided) midpoint and higher scores representing greater acceptability.
+Participants responded to the 3 self-report items related to acceptability (interference, dislike, and willingness to use for 1 year) on a 5-point bipolar scale (strongly disagree, disagree, undecided, agree, or strongly agree).
+We retained these ordinal labels for visual display of these data in figures but ordered the labels such that higher scores represented greater acceptability (ie, strongly agree for willingness to use for 1 year and strongly disagree for interference and dislike).
+For the analyses, we recoded these items to a numeric scale ranging from −2 to 2, with 0 representing the neutral (undecided) midpoint and higher scores representing greater acceptability.

 Participants responded to these items at each monthly follow-up visit.
-Therefore, participants had up to 3 responses for each item depending on when they ended their participation.
+Therefore, participants had up to 3 responses for each item, depending on when they ended their participation.
 We analyzed their last available response in our primary analyses to allow us to include all participants and to represent their final perception of each personal sensing signal.
-However, mean responses across each time point remained relatively constant for all signals (see Figure S2 in Multimedia Appendix 3).
+However, mean responses across each time point remained relatively constant for all signals (Figure S2 in Multimedia Appendix 3).

-To detect mean perceptions of the personal sensing signals that diverge from neutral (i.e., mean responses to any items that are different from 0/undecided), we conducted one sample t-tests for the 3 self-report items for each personal sensing signal.
-To examine relative perceptions of the signals, we compared perceptions of the active vs. passive categories of signals using within-sample t-tests for dislike and willingness to use for 1 year6.
-We also report pairwise comparisons among all personal sensing signals using within-sample t-tests for each of the 3 self-report items in Table S1 in Multimedia Appendix 3.
+To detect the mean perceptions of the personal sensing signals that diverge from neutral (ie, mean responses to any items that are different from 0/undecided), we conducted 1 sample t tests for the 3 self-report items for each personal sensing signal.
+To examine relative perceptions of the signals, we compared perceptions of the active versus passive categories of signals using within-sample t tests.
+Participants did not provide ratings of interference for passive signals so the comparisons of active versus passive categories were limited to dislike and willingness to use for 1 year.
+Due to the high proportion of missing data for sleep quality, we excluded this signal from these analyses and the intraclass correlations described next.
+Comparisons among all personal sensing signals using 2-tailed within-sample t tests for each of the 3 self-report items are reported in Table S1 in Multimedia Appendix 3.